wall.jpeg

 Rodger Barton

 I have been an actor/teacher/single dad/monologue coach for most of 35 years.
-I spent 7 seasons with the Stratford Festival in Canada, doing eight Shakespearean productions under Robin Phillips, many with Brian Bedford, Martha Henry, Bill Hutt, five productions with Maggie Smith and two with Peter Ustinov.
+I spent 7 seasons with the Stratford Festival in Canada, doing eight Shakespearean productions under the great Robin Phillips, many with Brian Bedford, Martha Henry, Bill Hutt, five productions with Maggie Smith and two with Peter Ustinov.

 Around twenty years ago, I decided to help young people love Shakespeare as much as I do.
 To do that, they had to play him out loud.
 To enjoy playing him aloud they needed cut scripts.
 I discovered and implemented the thought-verse formatting, and then noted the series to finish the job.
 Interestingly, a French teacher did a meticulous final proofing.
 I combed the scripts endlessly.
 It took two years to complete 12 plays.
 While creating them I read them, and re-read them, and re-read them some more aloud, with Keith Knight - taking equal turns at 'Hamlets and Horatios.'
 They were only finished when we agreed that they made complete sense.
 I then sold paper versions of the series for several years.
 New Year's 2013, in an effort to trump budgets and bores and stick to my purpose of growing love for Shakespeare, I decided to post the whole series on this website for free.
-I then watched about 50,000 scripts downloaded and received 3 thank-you emails for my efforts.
-I don’t actually expect teachers to be very gifted at communication skills; usually they are talking to 30 students at a time.
-What the students mainly need is individual practice.
-This whole website is a tool-chest for that challenge - a vocal gym, crammed with language- machines.
-AI is going to judge our speaking skills, you know?
-I’m quite sure she will have bright, and not-so-bright, boxes for us all.
-She’ll categorize us by listening to us, just like we do to others.
-In time, she will be our main interlocutor.
-Vocabulary and syntax will become survival tools!
-Practicing Shakespeare Out Loud is a wonderful way to acquire these tools.
+I then had about 40,000 scripts downloaded.
+Old age approaches and it is time to sell my wares, my life’s work.
+Why?
+Because it is fair and because SOL works!
+It will inspire young minds while easing their pain and my aging.

 Ghost, pirate captain at Young Peoples’ Theatre, in Toronto, directed by Richard Greenblatt.